Former chair, voice/opera, Music and Arts University of the City of Vienna

 Pinkerton has been closely associated with Vereinigte Bühnen Wien since 1989, when he assumed the leadership of the Theater an der Wien – Studio.
 He went on to become the Director of Artistic Production and later, the Artistic Director of Vereinigte Bühnen Wien - Music Theater Division.
 He was the Artistic Director for the German music theater company Stella Entertainment.
 In this capacity, he served as the artistic leader of Stella Entertainment’s collaboration with the Walt Disney Theatrical Company in the co-production of The Hunchback of Notre Dame.
 Musicals under his supervision included Elisabeth, Cats, Joseph and the Amazing Technicolor Dreamcoat, Starlight Express, The Phantom of the Opera, Miss Saigon, Les Misérables, Beauty and the Beast, The Producers, Rebecca, Rudolf, Spring Awakening, and Roman Polanski’s Dance of the Vampires.

-Associate Professor of Voice, Santa Monica College
+Associate Professor, Director of Opera, Santa Monica College

 Topic – Zarzuela: Spanish Operetta and Song

 American mezzo-soprano Janelle DeStefano enjoys the entire gamut of classical singing, from opera and oratorio to recital and chamber music.